Traversio

 Option 1b: trustOnFirstUse(using:)

-If you want the same app-owned persistence boundary but prefer to hide the trust logic inside a dedicated actor or type, use SSHHostKeyTrustStore.
+Use SSHHostKeyTrustStore for the same app-owned persistence boundary with trust logic hidden inside a dedicated actor or type.

 actor HostKeyStore: SSHHostKeyTrustStore {